-If you want to add a touch of farmhouse style, rustic charm to your home decor, there’s no better way to do it than by up-cycling or refinishing a piece of furniture with milk paint.
+If you want to add a touch of farmhouse style, and rustic charm to your home decor, there’s no better way to do it than by up-cycling or refinishing a piece of furniture with milk paint in a rustic painting technique.

 To us, rustic style encompasses a laid-back look with warm, natural materials, weathered or distressed wood and a creative, do-it-yourself attitude.
-Learning how to distress furniture is a fantastic way to give secondhand pieces new life and turn generic finds — like those you might score on sale at a big box store — into one-of-a-kind masterpieces.
+Learning how to distress furniture or a raw wood surface is a fantastic way to give secondhand pieces new life and turn generic finds — like those you might score on sale at a big box store — into one-of-a-kind painted furniture masterpieces.

 What You’ll Need Before Getting Started